sonatype/nexus-maven-plugins/staging/maven-plugin/README.md

 end (literally last moments) of your build, instead "throughout" the build (where the clash window pretty much equals the duration of the build).

+As said above, this mode is used when you either deploy snapshots (the project you build and deploy has snapshot version) or you skip staging, for example by using the `-DskipStaging=true` CLI parameter.
+Note: multi project builds where one project is release version and other is snapshot might result in unpredictable results and such cases are not supported!

 This mode is new in version 1.1.

 ### Staging